 At crime scenes where fingerprint examinations are undertaken there will often be fingerprint powder residue left at the scene.
 The NSW Police Force is not responsible for the cleaning of this residue but can provide information as to how the residue can be cleaned and removed.
-The crime scene examiner can provide you with this information on how to remove fingerprint powder.
+The crime scene examiner may give you a card with the following information on how to remove fingerprint powder.